 You cannot actually fish in a bait and tackle shop but you can get some great tips on places to go and fish from the bank.
 The people who work in these shops are usually well versed in the best local fishing holes, what fish are biting at the time of year you are asking and what bait you need to catch those fish.
 Smaller bait and tackle shops usually have more knowledgeable staff where it comes to local fishing holes than employees in the big stores.
 Drop by one of the small bait and tackle shops and just strike up a conversation.
-You will more than likely leave with directions to the best place to go fishing close by.
+In addition to filling your tackle box with the lures that are working at the moment, you will more than likely leave with directions to the best place to go fishing close by.

 Fish and Game